-Although the exact day and time you post content to Instagram matters less than it used to -- since your followers’ newsfeeds are now organized by relevance, engagement, and other factors versus post age -- it’s definitely still important.
+Although the exact day and time you post content to Instagram matters less than it used to -- your followers’ newsfeeds are organized by relevance and engagement, rather than post age -- it’s still very important.

 While having this information is useful, you do have to wait -- poised over your phone or computer -- for the specific hour to strike.
 I don’t know about you, but I prefer the “set it and forget it” approach.

-Luckily, Instagram’s latest update makes that a reality.
-The company announced a change to its API that will let third-party tools enable post scheduling.
-In other words, if you use an app like Hootsuite, you can upload your content and choose when it will go live on Instagram.
+Luckily, the latest Instagram update makes that a reality.
+The company announced a change to its API that lets users of marketing tools like HubSpot schedule Instagram posts in advance.
+In other words, if you use social media scheduling software, you can upload your content and choose when it will go live on Instagram.

-- Step 5: Use the scheduling feature to select the date and time you’d like the post to go live.
+- Step 8: Above the picture you're posting, edit the date and time you’d like the post to go live.

 Post automating isn’t available for Ads, nor will you be able to use it within Instagram itself.
 This means unless you’ve got a tool hooked up to your account, you’ll still have to time that picture from brunch strategically.